Financials and budgeting

 Direct overhead costs are tied to a specific project.
 Examples could include equipment rental, project-specific salaries and temporary utilities.
 Indirect costs aren’t charged to one particular project and are shared across all projects.
 They can include office expenses, advertising and employee salaries.

-General overhead costs in construction amount to a large portion of any project, and failure to account for them can be the difference in a profitable project or a loss for your business.
+General overhead costs in construction amount to a large portion of any project, and failure to account for them can be the difference between a profitable project and a loss for your business.

 Operations